lobo235/NLB/README.md

 NLB README
 ============

-NLB is a PHP application framework that follows the MVC pattern and is built from the ground up for performance.
+NLB is a PHP web application framework that follows the MVC pattern and is built from the ground up for performance.
 This is the NLB Handbook which will guide you in your quest to become a master of all things NLB.
 For more information about NLB, take a look at `docs/handbook.md` which contains comprehensive documentation covering all things NLB.

 Installation
 ------------